-Normally equipped, Mars load banks are intended for outdoor installation.
+Normally equipped, Saturn load banks intended for outdoor installation.
 A forced air system, which discharges out of the top of the unit, cools the load elements (See Figure 1 Air Flow.)
-Load banks require large quantities of air circulation, so it is essential to install the unit in an area that provides adequate airflow.
-Before conducting load tests, a review of site conditions bv trained personnel is recommended.
+Load banks require large quantities of air circulation, so it is essential to install the unit in an area that provides airflow.
+Before adequate conducting load tests, a review of site conditions by trained personnel recommended